budipest/mobile/README.md

 ### Setting up the project

+Add Google Maps API key both for Android and iOS.
+For instructions on how to do this, [click here](https://stackoverflow.com/a/59834585).
 For the backend, we use our own API that can be found in [this repository](https://github.com/danielgrgly/budipest-api).

 ### Running on iOS